-1. PORT-OF-SPAIN PRISON:-

-Located at 103A Frederick Street, the Port of Spain Prison is a Maximum Security Prison.
+1. PORT-OF-SPAIN PRISON: Located at 103A Frederick Street, the Port of Spain Prison is a Maximum Security Prison.
 It houses both Remanded and Convicted inmates.

-GOLDEN GROVE PRISON:-2.

-Located at Golden Grove Road, Arouca, this is a Medium Security Prison that houses convicted inmates.

-THE MAXIMUM SECURITY PRISON - GOLDEN GROVE:-3.

-This structure completed in 1995, is located at Waterloo Road Extension, Golden Grove, Arouca, It presently houses both remanded and convicted inmates.

-CARRERA CONVICT PRISON:-4.

-Located on Carrera Island it is approximately 2 miles off the mainland.
-It houses only convicted inmates.

-5. REMAND PRISON:-

-An establishment for Remanded Prisoners located on the Golden Grove compound.
-It houses only remanded persons.

-6. WOMEN'S PRISON:-

-This prison is located on the Golden Grove compound and houses only female inmates.

-YOUTH TRAINING AND REHABILITATION CENTRE:-7.

-This is a Borstal Institution, located at Golden Grove Road, Arouca.
-It is a centre for juveniles between the ages 16 - 18 years who have been sentenced by the courts to a period of training.
-The male juveniles are housed separately from the female juveniles.
-The female branch of the facility does not houses anyone at this time.

-EASTERN CORRECTIONAL AND REHABILIATION CENTRE:-8

-This facility is located in Santa Rosa, Arima and serves as an intake station, houses both convicted and remanded inmates.

-TOBAGO PRISON:-9.

-Located at Young Street, Scarborough Tobago, this prison houses both convicted and un-convicted inmates.
-The convicted inmates assigned to the facility are those serving relatively short sentences.

-10. CLAXTON BAY CORRECTIONAL PRISON

-This prison facility, is located just off the Flyover in Claxton Bay, and is currently used to quarantine prisoners infected with the Covid-19 virus.
+- 2. GOLDEN GROVE PRISON: Located at Golden Grove Road, Arouca, this is a Medium Security Prison that houses convicted inmates. - 3.
+THE MAXIMUM SECURITY PRISON, GOLDEN GROVE:- This structure, completed in 1995, is located at Waterloo Road Extension, Golden Grove, Arouca.
+It presently houses both remanded and convicted inmates. - 4.
+CARRERA CONVICT PRISON: Located on Carrera Island, it is approximately 2 miles off the mainland.
+It houses only convicted inmates. - 5.
+REMAND PRISON: An establishment for Remanded Prisoners located on the Golden Grove compound.
+It houses only remanded persons. - 6.
+WOMEN'S PRISON: This prison is located on the Golden Grove compound and houses only female inmates. - 7.
+YOUTH TRAINING AND REHABILITATION CENTRE:Institution, located at Golden Grove Road, Arouca.
+It caters to juveniles between the ages 16-18 years who have been sentenced by the Courts to a period of training.
+Male and female juveniles are housed separately from each other.
+The female branch of the facility does not house anyone at this time. - 8.
+EASTERN CORRECTIONAL AND REHABILIATION CENTRE: This facility is located in Santa Rosa, Arima and serves as an intake station, houses both convicted and remanded inmates. - 9.
+TOBAGO PRISON: Located at Young Street, Scarborough Tobago, this prison houses both convicted and un-convicted inmates.
+The convicted inmates assigned to the facility are those serving relatively short sentences. - 10.
+CLAXTON BAY CORRECTIONAL PRISON: This prison facility, located just off the Flyover in Claxton Bay, is currently used to quarantine prisoners infected with the Covid-19 virus.

 An Officer of the rank of Superintendent is directly responsible for the management of each of the above institutions (except Tobago and Claxton Bay) and reports directly to the Assistant Commissioner of Prisons 'Operations'.

-PROGRAMS:
+PROGRAMS AND INDUSTRY: